-Recently I have been making pillows for my granddaughter’s bed.
+Recently I’ve been making pillows for my granddaughter’s bed.
 She’s still in a crib for now, but in the next few months will move to the double bed that’s already in her room.
 It’s so fun picking out the fabrics and pillow styles for her.
-I love Pier One’s petals pillows, and decided it would be a perfect style to make for a little girl’s room.
+I love this petals pillow style, and decided it would be a perfect to make for a little girl’s room.

 1. Cut out front and back pieces at 16″ X 12″.

 2. Cut out 160 circles for the petals.
 You can use a bottle that you have around the house.
 My circles are approximately 2″ in diameter.
 There are 32 flowers on the pillow, and 5 petals in each flower, so 160 petals are needed.